actions/importer-labs/bamboo/3-dry-run.md

 2. Where do you want to store the result?
     - __tmp/dry-run__.
 This can be any path within the working directory from which GitHub Actions Importer commands are executed.

-3. Which file would you like to conver?
+3. Which file would you like to convert?

     - __bamboo/bootstrap/source_files/bamboo/bamboo.yml__